eu-nebulous/sal/README.md

 ### 6. Application management

 #####  6.1.
 [ManageApplication endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/10-cluster-endpoints.md#104--manageapplication-endpoint) - Managing application deployment.
 This endpoint is used to deploy and manage applications within a specified Kubernetes cluster.
 It supports both the initial deployment of applications and the reconfiguration of application replicas, allowing you to adjust the number of replicas as needed for scaling and performance optimization.
+Setting the number of replicas to 0 will effectively undeploy the application.

+Additionally, the status of a execution for deployed application can be checked using the [getJobState endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/5-job-endpoints.md#56--getjobstate-endpoint).

 ### 7. Cluster reconfiguration